postgresml/postgresml/pgml-cms/docs/api/client-sdk/README.md

 {% endtab %}
 {% endtabs %}

-The example above imports the `pgml` module and creates a collection object.
-By itself, the collection tracks document contents and identifiers, but once we add a pipeline, we can instruct the SDK to perform additional tasks when documents and inserted and retrieved.
+The above example imports the `pgml` module and creates a collection object.
+By itself, the collection only tracks document contents and identifiers, but once we add a pipeline, we can instruct the SDK to perform additional tasks when documents and are inserted and retrieved.

 ### Create a pipeline

-Continuing the example, we will create a pipeline named `sample_pipeline`, which will use in-database embedding generation to automatically chunk and embed documents:
+Continuing the example, we will create a pipeline called `sample_pipeline`, which will use in-database embeddings generation to automatically chunk and embed documents:

 {% tabs %}
 {% tab title="JavaScript" %}